jeremydeuel/PEAR-TREE/tools.md

 This tool annotates a excel output of insertions.

+Generate the input excel with the first column of the combined genotyping file and renaming it to "insertion".

 ### Input and Configuration

 This tool is configured directly in the source code by setting these constants: